-Our Junior (6th-8th grades) and Senior (9th-12th grades) High programs combine open, faith-based conversation about contemporary issues with Bible study, outreach projects, retreats and social events.
+Our Junior (7th-8th grades) and Senior (9th-12th grades) High programs combine open, faith-based conversation about contemporary issues with Bible study, outreach projects, retreats and social events.

 The adult leaders strive to provide examples of lives lived in faith and remind young people of the ever-present love and mercy of God.
-To learn more about our Youth Groups (and the mysterious third floor!) please contact Curate Sahra Harding.
+To learn more about our Youth Groups please contact Christopher Decatur.

 Confirmation at Trinity isn’t about learning the answers, but about beginning to ask the questions.
 If you’re in 9th grade or above, we invite you to explore the process of confirmation in the Episcopal Church.